ANUBIX™ – T

-The two-phase lower separator diverts the biogas produced in the bottom area of the reactor to specific locations, where the curtains of rising biogas and water (called “gas-lift”) are formed.
-This creates a vertical mixing pattern in the tower reactor.
 After passing through the second layer of anaerobic sludge (the so-called “sludge blanket”) the wastewater passes through the internal three-phase separator device at the top of the reactor.

-The modular separator units are built in stainless steel and GRP (Glass Reinforced Plastic) and are equipped with an additional cross-flow type parallel plate separator that ensures retention of even the smallest flocs of methanogenic sludge.
+The modular separator units are built-in stainless steel and GRP (Glass Reinforced Plastic) and are equipped with an additional cross-flow type parallel plate separator that ensures retention of even the smallest flocs of methanogenic sludge.

 The clarified effluent leaves the reactor through a central collecting pipe.
 Biogas is collected at the top and conveyed for either further upgrading via scrubbing and drying, after which it can be fed to a utilization system such as an engine genset or boiler.
 Excess biogas is sent to an emergency flare.